-- Sustained practice and revision for listening, reading, speaking and writing - Constructing a major writing piece, using the correct text type, length and conventions - Preparing a detailed study on a topic in preparation for the Oral examination - Practising personal conversation topics - End of year external examinations written and oral
+- Sustained practice and revision for listening, reading, speaking and writing - Constructing a major writing piece, using the correct text type, length and conventions - Practising personal conversation topics - End of year external examinations written and oral

 The ability to communicate in French, in conjunction with other skills, may provide students with enhanced vocational opportunities in areas such as trade, tourism, banking, technology and education.
 Students can also work as an English Assistant in French speaking countries.